open

 - (graph theory, of a walk) Whose first and last vertices are different.

-- (computing, not comparable, of a file, document, etc.) In current use; mapped to part of memory.
+- (computing, not comparable, of a file, document, etc.) In current use; connected to as a resource.

 - I couldn't save my changes because another user had the same file open.